Purvijain1234/AQI-Meter/README.md

 3. Enter any location in the input box.
 4. Click **Get AQI**.
 5. The meter will update and show the air quality for the entered location.

 ---

-## 🔧 API Configuration

-To enable real AQI fetching:

-1. Open `script.js`
-2. Locate the API request section
-3. Replace with your preferred AQI API provider, such as:

-- OpenWeather Air Pollution API
-- WAQI (World Air Quality Index) API
-- Government AQI APIs

-4. Add your API key (if required)

----

-## 🎨 Customization

-You can modify:

-- Colors of the AQI meter
-- Font sizes and UI theme
-- AQI threshold values
-- Default location (e.g., New Delhi)
-- Animation speed of the pointer

-All customization can be done in:
-- `styles.css` (UI)
-- `script.js` (logic)

----